FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/crowdfunding/IndieGoGo.md

 > Who invented, created, or sponsored the technology?

-The idea of [Crowdfunding] (http://en.wikipedia.org/wiki/Crowdfunding) was conceived before the internet.
+The idea of [Crowdfunding](http://en.wikipedia.org/wiki/Crowdfunding) was conceived before the internet.
 There are several examples in history where funds were raised by a large crowd of donors.
-The term 'crowdfunding' was introduced in 2006, and crowdfunding websites appeared as early as 2003 after the launch of [ArtistShare] (http://en.wikipedia.org/wiki/ArtistShare).
+The term 'crowdfunding' was introduced in 2006, and crowdfunding websites appeared as early as 2003 after the launch of [ArtistShare](http://en.wikipedia.org/wiki/ArtistShare).

 > What is the technology designed to do?
 How is it used?